Life As an Oil and Gas Derrick Operator

 Oil and Gas Derrick Operators make between $33,290 and $64,960 a year.

 Oil and Gas Derrick Operators who work in North Dakota, Wyoming, or Alaska, make the highest salaries.

-Below is a list of the median annual salaries for Oil and Gas Derrick Operators in different U.S. states.
+How much do Oil and Gas Derrick Operators make in different U.S. states?

 |State||Annual Mean Salary|